senthilsweb/zypress/content/blog/2021-11-07-expose-apps-running-in-your-home-lab-server-securely-to-public-internet-thru-cloudflare-tunnel.md

 ---
-title: How to expose apps running in your home lab server securely to public internet thru cloudflare tunnel
+title: How to expose apps running in your home lab server securely to public internet thru cloudflare tunnel?
 path:
 date: 2021-11-07
 status: published